uiceds/project-team492/manuscript.md

 </p>
 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Figure%205.PNG?raw=true">
-    <figcaption><strong>Figure 3.3:</strong> Variation of measured NO<sub>2</sub> concentration with the length of residential roads at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
+    <figcaption><strong>Figure 3.3:</strong> Variation of measured NO₂ concentration with the length of residential roads at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
 </figure>
 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Figure%204.PNG?raw=true">
-    <figcaption><strong>Figure 3.4:</strong> Variation of measured NO<sub>2</sub> concentration with the length of total roads at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
+    <figcaption><strong>Figure 3.4:</strong> Variation of measured NO₂ concentration with the length of total roads at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
 </figure>

 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Figure%206.PNG?raw=true">
-    <figcaption><strong>Figure 3.5:</strong> Variation of measured NO<sub>2</sub> concentration with the population at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
+    <figcaption><strong>Figure 3.5:</strong> Variation of measured NO₂ concentration with the population at 100m, 5000m and 10000m radius around the monitor station.</figcaption>
 </figure>

 <figure style="text-align: center;">
     <img src="https://github.com/uiceds/project-team492/blob/main/content/images/Figure%207.PNG?raw=true" alt="Sample Image">
-    <figcaption><strong>Figure 3.6:</strong> Variation of measured NO<sub>2</sub> concentration with the distance to coast from the monitor station.</figcaption>
+    <figcaption><strong>Figure 3.6:</strong> Variation of measured NO₂ concentration with the distance to coast from the monitor station.</figcaption>
 </figure>

 <p style="text-align:justify;">
-As a next step, we also investigated the scenario of NO<sub>2</sub> concentration at individual state level and for the preliminary analysis we selected two states- IL, CA, FL and ND.
-The reason of selecting these four states was to capture the diverse representation of factors that might influence the NO<sub>2</sub> level which might be helpful for generalizing our analysis in future.
-CA is a highly urbanized and densely populated state with around 94 station available at the given dataset which is the reason we considered CA for our analysis.
-IL offers a perspective in the NO<sub>2</sub> pattern of Midwest’s urban and suburban areas whereas FL is a coastal state which might help to understand the effect of breeze and humidity on NO<sub>2</sub>.
-Lastly, ND is a low-population and rural environment with minimal urbanization which might help us to understand the effect of such characteristics on NO<sub>2</sub>.
-The effect of the land use characteristics described earlier on NO<sub>2</sub> concentrations are summarized in Figure 3.7-3.10.
+As a next step, we also investigated the scenario of NO₂ concentration at the individual state level and for the preliminary analysis, we selected four states- IL, CA, FL, and ND.
+The reason of selecting these four states was to capture the diverse representation of factors that might influence the NO₂ levels.
+This can be helpful for generalizing the analysis in the future.
+CA is a highly urbanized and densely populated state with around 94 stations available at the given dataset and therefore, it was chosen for analysis.
+IL offers a perspective in the NO₂ pattern of Midwest’s urban and suburban areas whereas, FL is a coastal state which might help to understand the effect of breeze and humidity on NO₂.
+Lastly, ND is a low-population and rural environment with minimal urbanization.
+The effect of the land use characteristics described earlier on NO₂ concentrations are summarized in Figure 3.7-3.10.
 </p>

 <p style="text-align:justify;">
-For CA state, visually we can clearly see there exists a correlation among impervious surface, population, length of the roads and NO2 concentration (Figure 3.7).
-Interesting to see, although some of the places are very closer to the coast but it has significant concentration of NO<sub>2</sub>.
-As discussed earlier, although the coastal distance is lower but other factors such as impervious area, population and length of the roads are so high that it affects the NO<sub>2</sub> significantly compared to the coastal distance from measuring station.
+For CA state, visually we can clearly see there exists a correlation among impervious surface, population, length of the roads and NO₂ concentration (Figure 3.7).
+Interestingly, although some of the places are very closer to the coast but have significant concentrations of NO₂.
+This indicates that other factors such as impervious area, population, and length of the roads are so high that they affect the NO₂ significantly compared to the coastal distance from the measuring station.
 </p>

 <figure style="text-align: center;">